mnindra/laravel-auth/README.md

-# Pembuatan auth dengan guard dan provider :
+# Laravel Authentication

+Sample implementation of laravel authentication using guard and provider

+## How to make authentication on laravel :

-1. setting config/auth.php untuk menambahkan guard dan provider baru
+1. create new guard and provider on `config/auth.php`
-2. membuat model yang dipakai menjadi authenticatable
+2. create model for authentication and extends Authenticatable class
-3. membuat controller login dan menambahkan trait Illuminate\Foundation     \Auth\AuthenticatesUsers
+3. create login controller and use `Illuminate\Foundation\Auth\AuthenticatesUsers` trait
-4. membuat middleware untuk redirect user yang belum login atau sudah login
+4. create middleware to redirect authenticated user and unauthenticated user
-5. mendaftarkan middleware di kernel.php
+5. register the middleware to `kernel.php`
-6. membuat route group pada web.php
+6. create route group on web.php and use the middleware

 ![Auth map](https://raw.githubusercontent.com/mnindrazaka/laravel-auth/master/auth%20map.jpeg)